CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 A character can declare they are attempting to get up on a round they start prone.
 While getting up, the opponents movement speed is 0.
 They are able to regain their footing and remove the prone effect at the end of the round they were getting up.
 The opponent can not benefit from the Defensive modifier while getting up as they can't fully focus on defending themselves.

 Instead of getting up, a character can remain prone.
-They use their climb speed instead of their movement speed.
+They use their climb speed to crawl instead of their movement speed.

 ## Level 4 Victory